What’s the purpose of #DisneyMustPay and the Disney Task Force?

 How do I know if I’m affected?

 You may be affected if your media tie-in work was under contract before, during, and after acquisition of your work’s property by Disney or another company.
-Typically, contracts affected include royalties and/or statements owed to you, the author.
+Typically, contracts affected include royalties and/or statements owed to you, the creator.

 If you are uncertain, we advise you to check to make sure the obligations of your contract are being fulfilled.